zer0def/nginxinc-kubernetes-ingress/examples/opentracing/README.md

 ## Prerequisites

-The default Ingress Controller images don’t include the OpenTracing module required for this example.
-See Step 1 of the [Prerequisites section](../../docs/opentracing.md#Prerequisites) in the OpenTracing doc for the instructions on how to get the right image with Jaeger tracer.
+The default Ingress Controller images do not include the OpenTracing module required for this example.
+See Step 1 of the [Prerequisites section](https://docs.nginx.com/nginx-ingress-controller/third-party-modules/opentracing/#prerequisites) in the OpenTracing doc for the instructions on how to get the right image with Jaeger tracer.

 ## Step 1 - Deploy Ingress Controller and the Cafe App